rootGuillaume/ProjectSetup/README.md

 Creating a GitHub project, .gitignore or README.md file and pushing the first commit is always following the same procedure.
 In this case why should we keep going ?
 Let's automate this stuff ! :bulb:

-:pushpin: **The project is meant to be use for Linux distributions such as Ubuntu**
+:pushpin: **The project is meant to be use for Linux distributions such as Ubuntu.**

 ## Installation :inbox_tray: